FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 ### 1.5 L0 bootstrap helper

-**In plain words.** `cep_l0_bootstrap()` is the one button that brings the heartbeat, namepool, and mailroom online so higher layers can assume the lobby is ready before they touch anything.
+**In plain words.** `cep_l0_bootstrap()` is the one button that brings the heartbeat and namepool online so higher layers land on a stable base before they touch anything.

 **Technical details**
 - `cep_l0_bootstrap()` first ensures the cell system exists, then calls `cep_heartbeat_bootstrap()` to mint `/sys`, `/data`, `/rt`, `/journal`, `/tmp`, and the default enzyme registry.
-- It follows up with `cep_namepool_bootstrap()` so reference identifiers can be interned immediately, and finally `cep_mailroom_bootstrap()` to provision `/data/inbox/**`, ensure `/sys/err_cat` exists, and mirror the namespaces declared under `/sys/err_cat/<scope>/mailroom/buckets`.
+- It follows up with `cep_namepool_bootstrap()` so reference identifiers can be interned immediately.
 - The helper caches its work; subsequent calls return `true` without mutating state unless the cell system has been torn down.
 - `bool cep_cell_system_initialized(void)` tells you whether the low-level cell system is already online, and `void cep_cell_system_ensure(void)` performs the minimum bootstrap if it is not—useful when embedding CEP inside environments with custom startup order.

 **Q&A**
-- *Do I call heartbeat or mailroom bootstrap directly anymore?* Not when you have access to `cep_l0_bootstrap()`; call it once at process start (tests included) and higher-level bootstraps will sit atop a consistent base.
+- *Do I call heartbeat directly anymore?* Not when you have access to `cep_l0_bootstrap()`; call it once at process start (tests included) and higher-level bootstraps will sit atop a consistent base.
 - *What if my embedder wants to customise the heartbeat topology?* Configure the heartbeat afterwards with `cep_heartbeat_configure()`—the bootstrap only creates missing roots, it doesn’t lock you out of overrides.

-### 1.6 Unified mailroom router
+### 1.6 Ingest responsibilities after the mailroom

-Think of the mailroom as the lobby of the runtime: everyone drops their intents at the same desk and the kernel forwards them to the right layer before any work begins.
+**In plain words.** Layer 0 no longer runs a shared lobby.
+Route intents inside your own pack bootstraps and keep transactional staging close to the data you own.

 **Technical details**

-- `cep_mailroom_bootstrap()` provisions `/data/inbox/**`, ensures `/sys/err_cat` exists, and mirrors whatever namespaces/buckets the catalog publishes under `mailroom/buckets` instead of writing error codes itself.
-Deployments that rely on upper-layer packs can seed additional namespaces (e.g., `coh`, `flow`) through the catalog or `cep_mailroom_add_namespace()`.
-- `cep_mailroom_register()` installs the `mr_route` enzyme on `CEP:sig_cell/op_add`, inserts it before any ingest descriptors queued via `cep_mailroom_add_router_before()`, and keeps registration idempotent so pack-specific ingest enzymes always run after routing.
-- Routed intents keep an audit trail: the mailroom stages work in place with `cep_txn_begin/commit`, keeps the branch veiled until commit, then lifts the veil under `/data/<ns>/inbox/<bucket>/<txn>`.
-Commit leaves an audit link behind, updates `meta/txn/state` to `committed`, and guarantees the shared header (`original/*`, `outcome`, `meta/parents`) exists.
-- Packs that need to seed requests programmatically can call `cep_mailroom_stage_request()`; it wraps the same transactional staging the router uses, returning the published cell once the audit link lands and the request is visible to default traversal.
-- You can extend the router by adding new namespace buckets or compatibility shims (for a transition period, link legacy inbox paths into the mailroom so producers can keep using old entrypoints).
-- `void cep_mailroom_shutdown(void)` tears down the staged router state so subsequent bootstraps rebuild the lobby from scratch; invoke it during orderly shutdowns once no more intents are enqueued.

-#### 1.6.1 Mailroom extension helpers

-Sometimes you need the lobby to recognise brand new tenants.
-The two helper functions below let integrators register additional namespaces or slot custom enzymes ahead of the router without touching the built-in wiring.

-**Technical details**
-- `bool cep_mailroom_add_namespace(const char* namespace_tag, const char* const bucket_tags[], size_t bucket_count)`<br>
-  Adds (or extends) a namespace under `/data/inbox/<namespace_tag>/` and mirrors the same buckets under `/data/<namespace_tag>/inbox/`.
-Call it before `cep_mailroom_bootstrap()` so the inbox hierarchy is created during bootstrap.
-Repeated calls are idempotent: duplicates are ignored and newly-added buckets are seeded immediately if the mailroom already bootstrapped.
-Passing `bucket_count==0` skips work; otherwise each entry in `bucket_tags` must be a valid lexicon tag.
-- `bool cep_mailroom_add_router_before(const char* enzyme_tag)`<br>
-  Queues a descriptor name to be inserted into the mailroom router's `before` list the next time `cep_mailroom_register()` runs.
-Use this when your pack needs routing to happen ahead of additional ingest enzymes (for example, a custom pack that adds extra ingest stages).
-The helper validates uniqueness, so you can register the same tag repeatedly while building layered packs.
+- Register pack-specific routing enzymes ahead of ingest descriptors when you still need a lobby-style fan-out.
+Reuse the `cep_txn_*` helpers if you require veiled staging before grafting requests.
+- When you remove legacy mailroom calls, leave a `TODO` near any temporary no-op stub so downstream refactors can wire the new dispatcher explicitly.

+**Q&A**
+- *What replaced `cep_mailroom_stage_request()`?* Nothing in the kernel.
+Copy the staging pattern into your own pack (or wrap it as a helper) so the new ingress path remains explicit.
+- *Can I keep `cep_mailroom_*` calls around for compatibility?* No—the APIs are gone.
+Replace them with pack-owned routers or direct writes into the correct inbox cells.

 ### 1.7 Identifier composer helper